Infinite Banking Loan Interest

 It’s also important to know why they change their rates.
 Two factors affect the interest rate that insurance companies charge.
 The first is bond yields—as they go up or down, the insurance companies will adjust accordingly.
 The second factor is the Federal Reserve rates.

 Insurance companies use these two rates as a reference for their own rates, rather than a blueprint.
-Which means they won’t always be the same rates, however they will often move in the same direction (up or down).
+Which means they won’t always be at the same rates; however, they will often move in the same direction (up or down).

 The positive is that the interest you earn also reflects these rates.
-So historically, when interest goes up on loans, it has also increased the dividend rates.
+So historically, when interest rates go up on loans, it has also increased the dividend rates.
+This is one reason people feel more confident once they understand how infinite banking interest rates move in relation to the broader financial environment.

 How Companies Charge Interest